misto89/PHP-MVC-Framework/assets/img/Readme.txt

-This folder contains all system's images.
+This folder must contain all system's images.